Old School Yoga

 • asana - postures

-• prāṇāyāma - breath control
+• prāṇāyāma - observing the breath

-• pratyāhāra - withdrawal from sense objects
+• pratyāhāra - mental discipline

 • dhāraṇā - concentration